 This lock isn't a bargain, but you're paying for quality.
 ABUS is a German company that has a great reputation for quality control.
-It costs $80, but expect it to last you for years.
+Expect it to last you for years.
 It's a prime example that middle of the road security can still be top caliber.

 The ABUS uGrip Bordo 5700 is one of the best low to mid security lock in our review.
 It's well made, super transportable, and quite easy to use.
 If you don't need high-end security, don't waste your money on a heavy, bulky model.
 This lock is compact and lightweight, so there are less reasons to not bring it along, no matter how short your list of errands.